Marketing Sales and Service Blog | Bluleadz Inbound Agency

 It’s five times more costly to win a new customer than to please an existing one, so keep the word of mouth going so you don’t lose your own promoters.

-5 Steps to Build Your First Word of Mouth Marketing Strategy
+5 Steps to Build Your First Word-of-Mouth Marketing Strategy

 Developing your first strategy is exciting, but it can feel overwhelming when you consider all the moving parts.
 To streamline this process, follow these five steps.